mocks-server/website/versioned_docs/version-1.3.0/get-started-behaviors.md

 Each behavior consists in a set of ["fixtures"](get-started-fixtures.md), which are server responses for specific uris.

-The Mocks Server can handle multiple behaviors, so you can change the API responses at your convenienve just in a second.
+The Mocks Server can handle multiple behaviors, so you can change the API responses at your convenience just in a second.

 ## Creating a behavior